go-gitea/gitea/docs/content/usage/packages/container.en-us.md

 docker push gitea.example.com/testuser/myimage:latest
 ```

-If you run into the error "An image does not exist locally with the tag" simply run the following command:
+If you run into the error "An image does not exist locally with the tag" simply run the following command and retry the push afterwards:

 ```shell
 docker tag {image}:{tag} gitea.example.com/{owner}/{image}:{tag}